monoscope-tech/apitoolkit-landing/docs/sdks/php/symfony/index.md

 # Symfony SDK Guide

-To integrate your Symfony application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Symfony SDK**.
+To integrate your Symfony application with monoscope, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to monoscope's servers.
+Kindly follow this guide to get started and learn about all the supported features of monoscope's **Symfony SDK**.

 ```=html